 - Fresh eggs, lightly beaten

 - For ultimate moistness and tenderness, we opt for olive oil instead of butter.
-You won’t taste any olive flavors in the baked cake.
+We promise your banana pudding cake won’t taste like olives.

 Pro Tips for your Best Banana Cake